Nemanja Motika

-Nemanja Motika (Немања Мотика; born 20 March 2003) is a professional footballer who plays as a winger or forward for Austria Lustenau on loan from Red Star Belgrade.
-Born in Germany and a former German youth international, he now represents Serbia at youth level.
+Nemanja Motika (Немања Мотика; born 20 March 2003) is a professional footballer who plays as a winger or forward for Slovenian PrvaLiga club Olimpija Ljubljana.
+Born in Germany, he represented both Germany and Serbia at youth international level.

 Club career

-Bayern Munich II

 Motika made his professional debut for Bayern Munich II in the 3.
 Liga on 9 May 2021, coming on as a substitute in the 68th minute for Rémy Vita against SpVgg Unterhaching.
 Four minutes later, he scored his first goal for the club, halving Bayern's deficit to 2–1.
 The home match finished as a loss with no further goals scored.

-Red Star Belgrade

-After very good half season at Bayern Munich II, where he scored 15 goals and 8 assists for the Martín Demichelis' team, Motika came into the spotlight of big clubs as well as Bayern Munich senior team, for which he was subsequently called up to Julian Nagelsmann's squad for the first match in 2022 against Borussia Monchengladbach, but ultimately he did not enter the game.
+After an impressive half-season at Bayern Munich II, where he scored 15 goals and provided 8 assists for the Martín Demichelis' team, Motika was called up to Bayern Munich first squad for the match against Borussia Mönchengladbach in January 2022; however, he failed to make an appearance and was an unused substitute.

-During the winter transfer window, he was the target of both Hamburger SV and Fiorentina among others, but Red Star Belgrade was the most persistent and fastest managing to attract the player's interest.
-He has been a big fan of the club since he was a child, and his brother Nikola also joined him at the club.

-On February 2, 2022 Motika signed a four-year contract with the club and took the number 17 on the advice of fellow German footballer Marko Marin.
-The transfer fee is potentially worth around €2m, including a future buy-back option clause in favor of Bayern Munich.
+On 2 February 2022, Motika signed a four-year contract with Red Star Belgrade and took the number 17 shirt on the advice of fellow German footballer Marko Marin.

+On 12 June 2023, Motika transferred to Slovenian PrvaLiga champions Olimpija Ljubljana on a free transfer, with Red Star receiving the full transfer fee for future transfers under €1.5 million and an additional 20% of the remaining fee should the transfer exceed this price.